lexnederbragt/MBV3070-H19/2_Flow_Control.md

 # Python 2 : Control flow - Boolean expressions, if statements and for loops.
 ## Howto

 Note: for the first part of this exercise, use the interactive shell directly, and type in commands there.
-You can also use copy-paste if you want.
+You can start the interpreter like this:

+  * click the start button
+  * type in cmd in the small window at the bottom
+  * press enter

+You will now have a black window on your screen.
+You can type things in here, after the arrow symbol.
+To run a python script, or to run the python interactive shell, type in **python27**.

+For some exercises, the code is commented.
+Comments begin with a # sign, and anything after that is ignored.
+You do not need to type in the # and anything after.

 ## Boolean expressions

 A basic element of programming is to be able to compare things, to see if they are equal or if one is larger or smaller than another.
-Many of these are similar to those found in other languages.
+Many of the ways of comparing things are similar to those found in other languages.

 ```python
 a = 1